jianlgler/Statistics/hw_04/README.md

 The pair $(X,\Sigma )$ is called a measurable space, and the members of $\Sigma$ are called measurable sets.

 A triple $(X,\Sigma ,\mu )$ is called a measure space.

-A probability measure is a measure with total measure one – that is, $\mu (X)=1$.
-A probability space is a measure space with a probability measure.
+The requirements for a function {\displaystyle \mu }\mu  to be a probability measure on a probability space are that:
+• $\mu$  must return results in the unit interval [0,1] returning 0 for the empty set and 1 for the entire space.

+• Countable additivity

 [^3]: Wikipedia, Measure (Mathematics): https://en.wikipedia.org/wiki/Measure_(mathematics)
 [^4]: Wikipedia, σ-algebra: https://en.wikipedia.org/wiki/%CE%A3-algebra